eclipse-tractusx/portal-assets/docs/developer/Technical Documentation/Interface Contracts/BPDM.md

 <br>
 <br>

-The mentioned endpoint is provided by the registration service.
-Behind that, the BPDM endpoint {BPDM Host}/pool/api/catena/legal-entities/{idValue} is getting called.
 The portal is using an technical user for the authentication.
 The technical user bearer token is send via the api rest call to bpdm.

 <br>